Zysun2002/Renderer-Alberta/README.md

-# Cuda-accelerated Rasterization and Ray-tracing from scratch
+# CUDA-Accelerated Rasterization and Ray-Tracing from Scratch
 This project is part of my 3-month research internship program in the University of Alberta.